 Can your dog stay calmly in another room?

 Other symptoms can include repetitive behaviours, such as chewing their paws or over licking themselves.
 Or they might become destructive; chewing furniture or even the fabric of the house itself.
 Sometimes dogs become ‘naughty’ – soiling in the house, or pulling rubbish from the bin.

+Quin used to chew cushions!
 It may seem obvious that these behaviours are seeking attention, but that doesn’t make your life any easier!
 Basically, your dog is not happy without you.

 In order to avoid separation anxiety, you first of all need to develop confidence in your dog.
 They need to be certain of your love and your presence.
 You need to spend time with them, playing and petting them.
-If you have obtained a puppy from a KC Assured Breeder then it should be well socialised and used to normal family life.
+If you have obtained a puppy from a KC Assured Breeder then they should be well socialised and used to normal family life.

-When you get your puppy home, it might be tempting to spend all day, every day with it, or to take it with you everywhere.
+When you get your puppy home, it might be tempting to spend all day, every day with them, or to take them with you everywhere.
 However, it is vital that your puppy is used to being left, right from the start.
 I always have a Crate for my puppies and they sleep in this, in the kitchen, from day one.
 They know that this is their bed and their safe space.
 The puppy should be rewarded every time they are put into their crate.
 Never use it as a punishment – if something has gone wrong, it was probably your fault!

 When you are in the house, try to encourage an atmosphere of calm.
 Easier said than done, I know!
 If you have children, there will inevitably be comings and goings, visitors and the normal hustle and bustle of family life.
 But try nonetheless to ensure that for some of the day at least, the dog is able to relax, while you are relaxed.